node-mongo CLI

 Operating Systems: Mac, Windows, and Linux OS

-The is a Command Line Interface made with nodejs.
-It bootstraps any of the for your nodejs mongoDB development, depending on your preference.
+The node-mongo-cli is a Command Line Interface made with nodejs.
+It bootstraps any of the node-mongo API boilerplate templates for your nodejs mongoDB development, depending on your preference.

 CLI bootstraps the typescript, es module, or common js (a.k.a. ts, esm, cjs) templates for nodejs mongoDB development.